department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-design-qa.md

 ### General

-* **All teams working on the Veteran Tools Platform are required to adhere to the [Content Style Guide](https://github.com/department-of-veterans-affairs/vets.gov-content-style-guide)**, including standards for
+* **All teams working on the Veteran Tools Platform are required to follow the guidelines and patterns in the [Veteran Tools Platform Design System](https://department-of-veterans-affairs.github.io/design-system/).**
-  * Voice and Tone
-  * Plain Language Word Choice
-  * Terms (in-house style for specific words and phrases)
-  * Government Forms (Applications)
-  * Content and Structure
-  * Style and Formatting
-  * Site Navigation (Language and Conventions)
-* **External Contractor teams should schedule the Content QA when the complete and final build is on staging.**
+* **External Contractor teams should schedule the Design QA when the complete and final build is on staging.**
-  * The Content QA should happen when the team is confident no further changes will happen before launch.
+  * The Design QA should happen when the team is confident no further changes will happen before launch.

 <hr>